Connor Hellebuyck: International play

 Hellebuyck was chosen by the United States to play at the 2015 Men's World Ice Hockey Championships.
-Hellebuyck would backstop Team USA to a Bronze Medal in the tourney.
+Hellebuyck would backstop the USA to a bronze medal in the tournament.
 Hellebuyck posted a record of 7–1–0 with a pair of shutouts during his eight tournament games.
 He would also finish with a 1.37 goals-against average and a .948 saving percentage.
 His seven wins tied a U.S. record for most in a single tournament set in 1939.
 Hellebuyck had been named to the initial roster of Team North America for the 2016 World Cup of Hockey.

+Personal life

+Hellebuyck and his wife Andrea have two children together.
+In 2023, Hellebuyck co-authored two children's books about mental health with Thom Van Dycke titled "Bucky Beats the Blues" and "Is Something Wrong With Weasel?"